Asian shares slip from six-month high ahead of Fed policy decision

+European stocks were expected to open lower, with futures tracking Britain's FTSE, France's CAC and Germany's DAX indexes down between 0.5 percent to 0.7 percent in early trade.

-MSCI's broadest index of Asia-Pacific shares outside Japan dropped 0.4 percent, led by losses in Australia and South Korea.
+MSCI's broadest index of Asia-Pacific shares outside Japan dropped 0.2 percent, weighed down by Australia and South Korea.

-Japan's Nikkei was little changed while mainland Chinese shares fell 0.5 percent.
+Japan's Nikkei climbed 0.2 percent while mainland Chinese blue-chip shares were flat.

 Wall Street shares were narrowly mixed on Tuesday, with the S&P 500 losing 0.01 percent and the Nasdaq adding 0.12 percent.[.N]